This quick and easy No-Churn Strawberry Ice Cream Recipe is made with just five ingredients, including fresh strawberries.

-Strawberry season will soon be upon us and what better way to celebrate this most delicious fruit than with this no-churn homemade strawberry ice cream.
+I cannot think of a better way to celebrate strawberries than with this no-churn homemade strawberry ice cream recipe.
 It’s rich and creamy with a burst of fresh strawberry in every bite.
-And, you don’t need an ice cream maker for this recipe either!
+And best of all, you don’t need an ice cream maker.
+Now that’s sweet!

 Recently, I had a craving for something with strawberries.
 Not wanting to make the same-old, same-old recipe, I had a brilliant idea: How about making a version of my no-churn ice cream but this time with strawberries!
 Yes, it was a brilliant idea as you will see below.